Genocs/genocs-library-docs/content/en/introduction/contributing/index.md

 ### How to contribute?

-Please note the following steps are applicable only for the `docs` repository.
+Please note the following steps are applicable only for the `genocs-library-docs` repository.

-1. Fork the `docs` Repository to your Github Profile.
+1. Fork the `genocs-library-docs` repository to your Github profile.
 2. `[Optional]` Navigate to your newly forked Repository -> Settings -> Secrets.
 3. `[Optional]` Add a new Repository Secret with a name `GT_TOKEN`.
 As for the value, paste in your GitHub Token (https://github.com/settings/tokens)
 4. Clone this repository locally.